zlotnika/rails-example/README.md

 == SQL Injection Examples

-First, make sure to `bundle exec rake db:setup && bundle exec rake db:migrate &&bundle exec rake db:seed`.
+First, make sure to `bundle && bundle exec rake db:setup`.
 You'll find a little sqlite database in the _db_ directory.

 Now, go ahead and pull up a console (`bundle exec rails c`).
 In that console, you can try out